 Proper accounts shall not be deemed to be kept if there are not kept such accounts as are necessary to give a true and fair view of the state of the Institute’s affairs and to explain its transactions.

-The accounts shall be kept at the office of the Institute or (subject to The Act) at such place or places as The Board thinks fit and shall always be open to the inspection of the members of The Board.
+The accounts shall be kept at the office of the Institute or (subject to The Act) at such place or places as The Board thinks fit, and shall always be open to the inspection of the members of The Board.

 13.2 Inspection of Accounts